 - 17.1.
 Whilst the Trust is committed to avoiding compulsory redundancies as far as possible, this may become necessary in certain circumstances.
-Every effort will be made to help the staff member secure suitable alternative employment. - 17.2.
-For every employee who is made redundant, managers must liaise with the Human Resources Department in order to obtain details of redundancy entitlements.
-The manager will provide the affected employee and their trade union, in writing, the following details: - the number of weeks' notice due to the individual, in accordance with the contractual notice period.
-This may be exceeded in exceptional circumstances as agreed by the Director of HR. - the effective date of the redundancy, which will also be the last day of service - that there is the expectation that employees take any accrued annual leave during their notice period. - the amount of redundancy payment that will be paid. - what efforts will be made to assist the individual in seeking suitable alternative employment during the notice period. - what support is offered during the notice period. - that reasonable time off with pay will be given to seek and prepare for alternative work. - that early release will normally be given, unless there are compelling service reasons to the contrary.
-If the individual is successful in obtaining other employment outside the NHS and wishes to take this up during the notice period; the date of early release will then become the revised date of redundancy for the purpose of calculating any entitlement to a redundancy payment.
+Every effort will be made to help the colleagues member secure suitable alternative employment. - 17.2.
+For every colleague who is made redundant, managers must liaise with the Human Resources Department in order to obtain details of redundancy entitlements.
+The manager will provide the affected colleague and their trade union, in writing, the following details: - The number of weeks' notice due to the individual, in accordance with the contractual notice period.
+This may be exceeded in exceptional circumstances as agreed by the Director of HR. - The effective date of the redundancy, which will also be the last day of service - That there is the expectation that colleagues take any accrued annual leave during their notice period. - The amount of redundancy payment that will be paid.

-17.3.
-An employee will have their contract of employment terminated on the grounds of redundancy at the end of their redundancy notice period if no suitable alternative employment can be found or if a trial period is unsuccessful.
+- What efforts will be made to assist the individual in seeking suitable alternative employment during the notice period. - What support is offered during the notice period. - That reasonable time off with pay will be given to seek and prepare for alternative work. - That early release will normally be given, unless there are compelling service reasons to the contrary.
+If the individual is successful in obtaining other employment outside the NHS and wishes to take this up during the notice period; the date of early release will then become the revised date of redundancy for the purpose of calculating any entitlement to a redundancy payment. - 17.3.
+A colleague will have their contract of employment terminated on the grounds of redundancy at the end of their redundancy notice period if no suitable alternative employment can be found or if a trial period is unsuccessful.